jlleongarcia/jlleongarcia/content/blog/py-z-stock-yahoo.md

 ---
-title: "Financial Data for Python - YahooFinancial and YFinance packages"
+title: "Financial Data for Python - Trying YahooFinancial and YFinance packages"
 date: 2025-01-26
 draft: false
 tags: ["Python"]
-description: "Math Recap: initial yield vs growth.
+description: "Initial yield vs growth, the math.
 How to analyze stock and dividend data with Python"
 summary: 'Data for Python Financial Apps'
 url: 'python-financial-data-with-yfinance'
 math: true
 ---

+## Financial Data with Python

 How to pull data from: https://finance.yahoo.com/

 ### Yahoo Financials